Node.js Handbook - Designing Singletons

 Recently, I’ve noticed a lack of online resources for advanced Node.js topics.
 There are a ton of tutorials and guides for beginners, but very few deal with clean design or advanced Node.js topics.
-This is Part 1 of a series on just that: tasty design patterns and practices for Node.js and its most popular packages.
+This is Part 1 of a series on just that: Design patterns and best practices for Node.js and its most popular packages.

 In most languages, sharing an object across your entire application can be a complex process.
 These Singletons are usually quite complex, and require some advanced modifications to get working.
 In Node, however, this type of object is the default.
 Every module that you require is shared across your application, so there’s no need for any special classes or extra code.